JetBrains/intellij-sdk-docs/basics/getting_started/creating_an_action.md

 ![New Action Page](img/new_action_page.png)

-IntelliJ IDEA generates a `.java` file with the specified class name, registers the newly created action in the plugin.xml file, adds a node to the module tree view, and opens the created action class file in the editor.
+The IntelliJ Platform generates a `.java` file with the specified class name, registers the newly created action in the plugin.xml file, adds a node to the module tree view, and opens the created action class file in the editor.